Sanguine: Visual Analysis for Patient Blood Management: Related Work

 Another research topic on visualizing health record is bridging the communication gap between providers and patients~\cite{rajwan_medical_2010}.
-As an example, PROACT~\cite{hakone_proact:_2017} helps patients understand the complex risk of cancer and the treatment plans available to them through visualizations.
+As an example, PROACT~\cite{hakone_proact_2017} helps patients understand the complex risk of cancer and the treatment plans available to them through visualizations.
 We are not aware of existing techniques explicitly designed for provider-to-provider communication, which is a key aspect of Sanguine.

 Finally, various projects have applied statistical analysis to transfusion data.
-A visualization tool has been developed for decision-making support on blood product ordering at a pediatric hospital~\cite{galvez_visual_2014}, which gives patient-specific blood order advice.
+Gálvez et al.~\cite{galvez_visual_2014} developed a tool for decision-making support on blood product ordering at a pediatric hospital, which gives patient-specific blood order advice.
 This tool allows users to filter the data based on age groups, procedures, and conditions.
 After filtering the data, the tool visualizes all the transfusion data and other attributes of interest in previous procedures using bar charts.
 This approach offers a concrete solution to a patient-specific blood order schedule, and shows how visualization can be effective for visualizing transfusion in a clinical setting.
 Although the tool shows all blood usage of cases from filtered results, Sanguine offers more personalized blood ordering preparation for providers, where they can view their history of transfusions on a particular procedure with specific conditions.